-Bartlesville Radio » News » Coffeyville Robbery Suspect At-Large
+Bartlesville Radio » News » Coffeyville Taco Bell Robbery Suspect Arrested

 Local News

-Coffeyville Robbery Suspect At-Large
+Coffeyville Taco Bell Robbery Suspect Arrested

+Law enforcement agencies apprehend the suspect associated with the Taco Bell robbery in Coffeyville.

+According to a release from the Chautauqua County Sheriff's Office (CCSO), the suspect, Chad Huggins of Oklahoma, allegedly robbed the Taco Bell in Coffeyville on Tuesday afternoon.
+A manhunt ensued from there.
+The CCSO and others were looking for Huggins and the vehicle, a 2015 Silverado pickup, which was reported stolen out of Bartlesville, in the location south of 166 Highway between Road 13 and 16.

 Law enforcement is currently on a manhunt for a robbery suspect (pictured) from Coffeyville earlier on Tuesday.